Nexis-Network/homepage/content/docs/manage/api-keys.md

 ### Revoke an API key with the API

-The following Exzo Network API method revokes the specified API key.
+The following Nexis Network API method revokes the specified API key.
 The `key_id` is a required parameter.
-To view the API documentation for this method, refer to the [Exzo Network API reference](https://api-docs.neon.tech/reference/revokeapikey).
+To view the API documentation for this method, refer to the [Nexis Network API reference](https://api-docs.neon.tech/reference/revokeapikey).

 ```text
 DELETE /api_keys/{key_id}